krakend/krakend-documentation/telemetry/influxdb.md

 - `config-name` is a random name to identify your configuration
 - `org` Your organization name as written during the setup of InfluxDB
-- `token` The one you copied in the step above
+- `token` The one you started influx with
 - `host-url` The address where the influxdb is running (inside Docker is as shown)

 The final step is to create the auth for KrakenD.

-Return to the InfluxDB UI and select **BUCKETS**.
+Access with a web browser to `http://localhost:8086` and select **BUCKETS** from the UI.
 You'll see that there is an ID next to the bucket you created during the Setup. **Copy the bucket ID**.

 ![Getting a token](/images/documentation/influx_bucket.png)